qitianwu/AdvDIFFormer/Readme.md

  # Advective Diffusion Transformer (AdvDIFFormer)

-The official implementation for ICML2025 paper "Supercharging Graph Transformers with Advective Diffusion".
-[Paper](https://arxiv.org/pdf/2310.06417)
+The official implementation for ICML2025 paper "Supercharging Graph Transformers with Advective Diffusion" ([Paper](https://arxiv.org/pdf/2310.06417)).

 AdvDIFFormer is a graph Transformer model with continuous message passing layers that are provably resilient to distribution shifts of graph topologies.
 The model has two implementation versions AdvDIFFormer-i (derived from numerical PDE solver) and AdvDIFFormer-s (with linear complexity w.r.t. node numbers).